chrisschauer/smarthome-demo/README.md

 # Eclipse Smarthome Packaging Sample
 <img src="https://www.eclipse.org/concierge/images/logo.png" alt="concierge osgi" width="200"/>

-This repository contains a sample which runs eclipse smarthome withing an concierge OSGi container.
-It should show how easy a own smarthome distribution can be packaged.
+This repository contains a sample project which wraps eclipse smarthome withing a concierge OSGi container, a lightweight OSGi R5 implementation.
+You can use this example to build an own minimal distribution with an very optimized memory footprint.

-Additionally, you can use this example to build an own minimal distribution with an very optimized memory footprint.
+More information about concierge: https://www.eclipse.org/concierge/index.php

 1. Prerequisites - Install Maven
 ================